LezChap/Lezkygrid/README.md

           Loads the referenced loot table into the chest you're looking at.
 WARNING: Current chest contents will be deleted!
       /sgadmin (SaveChest|SaveBrewStand) (Common|Uncommon|Rare)
           Saves the contents of the chest you're looking at to the referenced Loot Table.
+      /sgadmin LoadStartInv --loads the default starting inventory into your inventory.
-      /sgadmin setspawn --Sets the Skygrid world spawn to where you're standing.
+      /sgadmin SaveStartInv --saves the default starting inventory to configs (from your inventory) /sgadmin setspawn --Sets the Skygrid world spawn to where you're standing.
 	  ****ServerConsole Capable Commands:****
 	  /sgadmin randomLoc <Name> --send named player to a random block in the SkyGrid world.
 	  /sgadmin reload --Reloads configs from file.
 	  /sgadmin resetconfigs --Resets all config files to defaults /sgadmin spawn <Name> --send named player to the SkyGrid world spawn.
 ```
 ## SkyGrid's Permission Nodes
 ```